keishon104/BESmart/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+There is currently no way to run tests on our code.

 ### Break down into end to end tests